 Ready to start searching for an assisted living facility?

 Around 8 million adults per year receive some sort of long-term care.
 Before moving, make sure to do your research!
 Assisted living can be costly, but utilizing your resources and sticking to a budget can help.
-To find assisted living near you, start here.
-And, don’t forget to check out these other resources for finding care and financial advice:
+To find assisted living near you, start here: